Hakuhō Shō: Fighting style

 Hakuhō had a straightforward but effective style, reminiscent of yokozuna Takanohana.
 He has been called the "quintessential all-round sumo wrestler" because of his strength in both grappling and pushing techniques, and his ability to read and respond to his opponent's intentions.
 However, he said he did not have a special or favourite kimarite, and that "the only thing I am very good at is yorikiri (force-out)".
 This technique, the most common kimarite in sumo, was used by Hakuhō to win 28% of his matches.
 He favoured the migi-yotsu position, meaning his right hand was inside and his left hand outside his opponent's arms, and he became famous for his left hand outside grip.
-He also regularly employed uwate-nage, or outer-arm throw.
+He also regularly employed uwate-nage, or overarm throw.
 While meeting foreign journalists in April 2009, Hakuhō said he was studying the techniques of the 35th yokozuna Futabayama, a wrestler whom he greatly admires, in particular his go-no-sen approach to the tachi-ai or initial charge.
 He also tried to use Wakanohana I's trademark move of yobimodoshi, or pulling body slam, in his own bouts.

 Hakuhō was criticized for giving his opponents an unnecessary final shove after the bout was already over (dameoshi).
 He did this on Day 4 of the March 2016 tournament in his win over Okinoumi and again on Day 8, when he sent Yoshikaze crashing into the ring side judge Izutzu Oyakata, fracturing Izutzu's left femur and putting him out of action for three months.
 Hakuhō was warned by the head of the judging committee, Isegahama Oyakata, who said, "he has to understand completely that (such) redundant finishing blows are dangerous."
 Hakuhō apologized, calling his actions "inexcusable...
 Even I have weaknesses in the ring that I want to correct."
 Speaking after his tournament victory in May 2016 he commented, "I don’t know why but when I get into the ring, I turn into a different Hakuho.
 I think there are two Hakuhos.
 I'm gentler when I'm not in the ring."

-The Yokozuna Deliberation Council criticized him in January 2018 for using slaps to the face (harite) and leading with the forearm and elbow (kachiage) at the tachi-ai, moves they considered beneath the dignity of a yokozuna.
+The Yokozuna Deliberation Council criticized him in January 2018 for using slaps to the face (harite) and leading with the forearm and elbow (kachiage) at the tachi-ai; while both moves are technically legal, they are usually considered beneath the dignity of a yokozuna.
 Hakuhō continued to use these tactics, however, and was condemned once again by the Council after his championship-clinching win over Terunofuji in July 2021.
 Hakuho responded to criticism of his style in this match and in the previous day's win over Shōdai, in which he stood far back at the tachi-ai and kept his distance throughout the match, by saying he was trying to protect his weak right knee.